MagnuSiwy/dotfilesHyprland/README.md

 ![Screenshot](screenshots/greeter.png)

 #### Thanks to all the people that have made the amazing software I'm using on a daily basis.
-Thanks to you, developers spending these tens or hundreds of hours have been an amazing adventure
+Thanks to you, developers, these tens or hundreds of hours have been an amazing adventure